Skip to Main Content

 Russian Arm, Ultimate Arm and motion-control rigs flowing cross-border from LA to Mexican shoots

+Here is the breakdown.
 On the ground, Quantum of Solace's CDMX-Yucatán chase work, Spectre's Day of the Dead Zócalo opening, Sicario's Sonora border crossings, Narcos: Mexico's parallel CDMX-Guadalajara unit driving sequences, and The Counselor's Juárez border work all combined Mexican local grip-truck conversions with cross-border LA arm-rig pulls.
 Cable cam and wire cam systems (CableCam, Spidercam) ship from LA via Tijuana same-day delivery for stadium, arena, and large-exterior wide coverage.
 Motion-control programmable Bolt and Milo arms cross-rent from Mark Roberts Motion Control LA for VFX product, agency commercial, and tricky choreographed sequence work.

 Here is the short of it.
 Aerial specialty rigging clears through DGAC / AFAC (Agencia Federal de Aviación Civil) aerial-flight authorisation.
-With helicopter operators Helicópteros Servicios Especiales, Sky Helicopters Mexico, Aerodynamics Helicopters, and Aeroservicios providing Astar B2/B3, Bell 407, and Bell 412 sites cleared for Shotover F1 + Cineflex V14HD gyro-stabilised head mounts.
+With helicopter operators Helicópteros Servicios Especiales, Sky Helicopters Mexico, Aerodynamics Helicopters, and Aeroservicios giving Astar B2/B3, Bell 407, and Bell 412 sites cleared for Shotover F1 + Cineflex V14HD gyro-stabilised head mounts.
 CDMX altitude (2,240m) reduces rotor-load capacity by ~3% versus sea-level operation, factored into production-design action choreography.
-Spectre's helicopter aerial coverage over the CDMX Zócalo Day of the Dead opening and Quantum of Solace's Yucatán helicopter pursuit both ran through this DGAC-authorised framework.
+Spectre's helicopter aerial coverage over the CDMX Zócalo Day of the Dead opening and Quantum of Solace's Yucatán helicopter pursuit both ran through this DGAC-signed off framework.

 FAQ